SkAbid-a2i/d-nothi-system_Quodo3_all/IMPLEMENTATION_SUMMARY.md

 7. Advanced analytics and insights

 ## Conclusion
-The D-Nothi Task Management System has been successfully enhanced to meet all specified requirements with a focus on:
+The D-Nothi Team & Activity Management System has been successfully enhanced to meet all specified requirements with a focus on:
 - User experience
 - Security
 - Performance